The “locate” Command in Linux [7 Practical Examples]

 Practical Examples of the “locate” Command in Linux

 The locate command in Linux is an easy-to-use command that is used to find the location of files from an existing database.
-Some of the most useful applications of the locate command have been illustrated below.
+Some of the most useful examples of the locate command have been illustrated below:

-Example 1: Search for a File Using the “locate” Command in Linux
+1. Using “locate” Command to Search for a File in Linux

 locate mysql